Learning to Generate Rigid Body Interactions with Video Diffusion Models: Appendix

-\paragraph{Handling complex objects} In Figure~\ref{fig:motion-control-comparison}, we report an interesting failure mode of the concurrent Force Prompting succesfully handled by \methodname.
-As visible, Force Prompting struggles when the control is applied to object with thin support structures, or with piled objects.
-This is the result of an architectural decision, since their control mechanism does not employ masks for identifying the object to move.
+In Figure~\ref{fig:motion-control-comparison}, we report an interesting failure mode of drag-based baselines succesfully handled by \methodname.
+As visible, Force Prompting, TORA and Motion-I2V struggle when the control is applied to object with thin support structures, or with piled objects.
+This is the result of an architectural decision, since their control mechanism does not employ masks for identifying the object to move with pixel level precision.
 Instead, \methodname correctly generates motion on these edge cases.
+This shows how the presence of a dense mask brings a lot of benefits to perform better motion control in ambiguous cases compared to sparse conditioning information.\looseness=-1